History of the CLC

 The facilities available for use at the Cultural Life Center are numerous and offer a wide variety to fit not only performance needs but conference services as well.
 For more information about any facility in the Cultural Life Center call (585) 594-6812 or email Myrthil_Brenda@roberts.edu.

 Backstage houses the dressing rooms and the Studio Theater/Scene Shop.
-The theater also houses the RWC Student Drama classes and is home to the Roberts Wesleyan College-Community Theatre (RWCCT).
+The theater also houses the RWU student drama classes and is home to the Roberts Wesleyan-Community Theatre (RWCCT).

-The Donald F. and Maxine B. Davison Gallery, located next to the Recital Hall, features works from national, regional, and local artists, as well as Roberts Wesleyan College faculty and the senior exhibit.
+The Donald F. and Maxine B. Davison Gallery, located next to the Recital Hall, features works from national, regional, and local artists, as well as Roberts Wesleyan University faculty and the senior exhibit.

 The Kodak Atrium is a spacious lobby in the Cultural Life Center.
 This area is ideal for pre-or post-performance receptions.